juzzlin/Heimer/README.md

 `$ snap install heimer`

-For more information, see https://snapcraft.io/heimer, https://docs.snapcraft.io/core/install
+For more information see https://snapcraft.io/heimer and https://docs.snapcraft.io/core/install

+Snap is the recommended way to install Heimer on Linux.

 ## Building the project